 Additional fees are charged if holding a reception.
 Absolutely no alcohol and no food/beverages permitted inside the main chapel area or classroom.
 Water bottles with lids are acceptable.
 Receptions can be held in the foyer and classroom but this option must be indicated on the reservation form with permission given by the department.
 Permit paperwork is required and additional facilities/custodial services are provided (minimum fee of $140).

-The responsible party listed on the Harkness Chapel Reservation Request agrees to adhere to our Music Facilities Policies and Procedures and the Harkness Chapel Rules for Use.
+The responsible party listed on the Harkness Chapel Reservation Request agrees to adhere to the Harkness Chapel Rules for Use and General Housekeeping Rules (below).
 This historic and valuable building should be treated with the utmost respect.
 Disregarding regulations and any resulting damages will be billed to the person who made the reservation.
 Furthermore, the individual/group may not be permitted to use Harkness Chapel in the future.
 All student event staff have gone through training; regard for their authority is expected.
 Event staff will remain on-site during the event.

 Steps to Reserve Harkness Chapel